-On balance, we estimate that the funding position is likely to be slightly higher than the 2019 valuation position when compared on a consistent basis to 31 March 2019 (allowing for the update to the CPI inflation assumption).
+On balance, we estimate that the funding position has reduced when compared on a consistent basis to 31 March 2022.

-The decrease in the real discount rate since 31 March 2019 is likely to place a higher value on the cost of future accrual which results in a higher primary contribution rate.
+The increase in the real discount rate since 31 March 2022 is likely to place a lower value on the cost of future accrual which results in a slightly lower primary contribution rate.
+The impact on secondary contributions will vary by employer.